-The judge, jury and everyone else in the courtroom will take notice of how you choose to present yourself to the court.
+The judge, jury and everyone else in the courtroom will take notice of your appearance and how you choose to present yourself to the court.

 If you’re ever going to go to a courthouse, there are a few things that you must absolutely know.
 These things include how to act, how to talk, and most importantly, how to dress.

 If you’re ever going to be there, you need to make a great impression.
 Putting your best forward to the judge and jury can have an effect that is a lot greater than what you might think.

 In order to make sure your court date is well-prepared for, we put together this guide that’ll help you dress appropriately, as well as act in a good manner.

 Let’s get right into it and see what you should and shouldn’t be doing!

 No matter what your role is going to be in the courthouse, whether it is a witness, juror, or defendant, this is absolutely not the place and time for you to be wearing your favorite t-shirt.

 Of all the places you’ve been to before, this is probably as serious as it can ever get, and there are some strict guidelines to abide by.
 If you’re a defendant, then the rules should apply and be 10 times more serious.